COVID + Diabetes: The Work and School Safety Guide

-- Wear a mask! (we cannot stress this enough; wearing a mask is proven to lower the rate of transmission.)
+- Wear a mask! (especially in public indoor spaces, we cannot stress this enough; wearing a mask is proven to lower the rate of transmission.)

 If you are just now returning to work or school – or are the administrator of work or school environments – there are additional measures you can take to keep the most vulnerable among us safe until we’re all safe.
 It is important that all places of work and school take these precautions as much as possible, because there is no way to know every person’s level of risk.

 - Consider general risk based on your location.
 For areas that have worked to contain the virus, fewer people are carrying the coronavirus, which means a lower rate of spread.
 Regularly check in with your local health department, school district, or news reports to weigh risk of infection based on your location.
 In areas where the transmission rate is still high, the utmost precaution should be taken for all people living with diabetes.
 If you are a work or school administrator, ensure there are options for your students or workers to work or learn remotely.
 If not possible, ensure proper health precautions and protections are in place in your facility to keep people safe.